msftnadavbh/azfunstuff/azureclitips/README.md

 4. Use __az interactive__ if you're new to Azure CLI

 __az interactive__ is a great way to learn Azure CLI.
-This will install another extension on your workstation, and will help you writing commands in a nice and clean way :
+This will install another extension on your workstation, and will help you writing commands in a nice and clean way.
+This adds auto-completion, command descriptions and many more.

 ![interactive](/azureclitips/images/8.png)

+You can can learn more about AZ Interactive [here](https://docs.microsoft.com/en-us/cli/azure/interactive-azure-cli).

+That's it for today's article.
+Please let me know what you think at : nadebu@outlook.com